Semiring Provenance for B\"uchi Games: Strategy Analysis with Absorptive Polynomials: Case Study: Applications of Semiring Semantics

 Whether this computation is efficient depends on the complexity of the semiring operations and hence on the semiring.
 Indeed, although the \emph{number} of semiring operations is polynomial, the resulting polynomial $\pitrack \ext {\FormulaWin(v)}$ can nevertheless have an exponential number of monomials.
 This is, in general, unavoidable as both the number of (positional) winning strategies as well as the number of minimal repairs can be exponential in the size of the game.
 For instance, games of the following form have an exponential number of positional (and hence absorption-dominant) winning strategies:

+Algorithmically, the computation of the polynomials $\pitrack \ext {\FormulaWin(v)}$ or $\pirev^\pm \ext {\FormulaWin(v)}$ is thus infeasible in many cases.
+It should be noted that the questions addressed in \cref{corPolynomialInformation} can be solved by direct methods, and just for finding \emph{some} winning strategy or repair, these will in many cases be more efficient than computing the polynomials.
+Thus, the main benefit of semiring semantics in $\Sinf[X]$ does not lie in a more efficient algorithmic method to compute some specific winning strategy or repair, but rather in providing a general and compact description of many important strategies at once, from which we can directly derive the answers to a number of different questions concerning the strategy analysis of a Büchi game.
+This is attractive in cases where the relevant polynomials are reasonably small.

-More efficient algorithms can be obtained by tracking only some of the edges: instead of the interpretation $\pitrack$ that assigns indeterminates to all edges, we map edges we are not interested in to $1$.
+One scenario where we can achieve this is, when only some of the edges are tracked: instead of the interpretation $\pitrack$ that assigns indeterminates to all edges, we map edges we are not interested in to $1$.
 The resulting $\Sinf[X]$-interpretation remains edge-tracking, so the Sum-of-Strategies Theorem still applies and we can see which sets of the tracked edges are at least required for a winning strategy.
 In particular, $\FormulaWin(v)$ evaluates to $1$ if there is a winning strategy that avoids all tracked edges.
 If this information is sufficient, for instance if we know that a certain part of the game must be visited and only care about edges within this part, we can make provenance analysis more efficient by only tracking small parts of a potentially large game.

-Notice that the questions adressed in \cref{corPolynomialInformation} can also be solved by direct methods, and just for finding \emph{some} winning strategy or repair, these will in many cases be more efficient than computing the polynomial $\pitrack \ext {\FormulaWin(v)}$ or $\pirev^\pm \ext {\FormulaWin(v)}$.
-Thus, the main benefit of semiring semantics in $\Sinf[X]$ does not lie in a more efficient method to compute some specific winning strategy or repair, but rather in providing a general and compact description of all important strategies at once, from which we can directly derive the answers to many different questions concerning the strategy analysis of a Büchi game.